ENCCS/vasp-best-practices/content/fcc_Si_DOS.md

     ISMEAR = -5 #tetrahedron
     LORBIT = 11

-submit the calculation
+submit the calculation (Tetralith)

     sbatch run.sh

+or run it interactively (MeluXina)

+    srun --hint=nomultithread -n 8 vasp_std

 and wait for it to finish.
-Any interesting messages in `slurm-JOBID.out`?
+Any interesting messages in `slurm-JOBID.out` or output?

     cat slurm*.out